mmisono/vatic/README.md

 MySQL server.
 This document will describe installation on this platform, however it should work any operating system and with any server.

+Also, any `turkic` command listed below must be executed from the vatic directory.

 ### OpenCV ###

-This version of vatic requires OpenCV to perform the tracking.
+This version of VATIC requires OpenCV to perform the tracking.
 If you have OpenCV installed on your system skip this step.
 Otherwise follow these instructions to install it with Python bindings: